example of Biophilic Architecture in the Jewel Changi Airport

-Biophilic architecture, a progressive design approach revolving around intertwining nature with built environments, is changing our perceptions of space, design, and architecture.
-This method, founded on the principle of ‘biophilia’ (a term coined by social psychologist Eric Fromm in the 1970s, meaning ‘love of life and living things’), seeks to foster a deeper relationship between humans and the natural world.
-By doing so, it not only enhances aesthetics but also positively impacts our mental, emotional, and physical well-being.
+Biophilic architecture is an innovative design approach that melds natural elements with built environments, significantly altering traditional perceptions of space, design, and architecture.
+Stemming from the concept of ‘biophilia’, coined by social psychologist Eric Fromm in the 1970s to mean ‘love of life and living things’, this architectural approach aims to foster a closer relationship between humans and the natural world.
+This intertwining not only elevates aesthetic appeal but also positively influences mental, emotional, and physical well-being.

 Understanding Biophilic Architecture